dzintars/infra/README.md

 So i left that project till i will not find a solution.

-Anyway, i thing OpenShift is a good alternative to plain K8s.
+Anyway, i think OpenShift is a good alternative to plain K8s.
 It has reasonable defaults and opinionated rules.

 ## Good to know